 Visit Ocean City, Maryland for the ultimate northeast vacation!

 This resort town is located between the Atlantic Ocean and Isle of Wright Bay, and that means you’ll find miles of shoreline on both sides of the island!
 You’ll find the beautiful bay on one side, and miles of beach on the other — perfect for water sports, and soaking up the sun.

 A trip to Ocean City isn’t complete without walking (or biking) the 2.9-mile boardwalk.
 You’ll find shops, restaurants, bike rentals, and more on the boardwalk.
 The best part?
 Trimper’s Rides and Amusement Park is located on the boardwalk near the inlet.
+It is open seasonally, so check before you visit in the cooler months!
 A mainstay here, this amusement park –filled with 100 rides and games — was established in 1887!